• Skip to primary navigation

 Cook with home-canned food

-If you are canning soups and stews, that is great.
-Here we look into ideas that are not already a meal recipe.
+If you are canning soups and stews that are already a dish on their own, that is great.
+Here, we look at ideas that are not already meal recipes.
 How can we incorporate home-canned food in cooking?

 Incorporate-Home-Canning-in-Meals

 Cooking with home-canned food allows us to make homemade fast food without compromising.
-What makes a good side dish, see above, also makes a good soup.
-Zesty salsa is another option that you might have at hand for an instant soup.
+What makes a good side dish (see above) also makes a good soup.

 Incorporate-Home-Canning-in-Meals

-This is not an actual recipe here, I might just cook some pasta (about half a pound), add a jar of pressure canned beans, a jar of veggies, a cup of homemade vegetable broth, spice it up with some homemade garlic powder, cumin, turmeric, hot pepper powder, or fire cider pulp and the soup is ready to serve.
+This is not an actual recipe here, I might just cook some pasta (about half a pound), add a jar of pressure canned beans, a jar of veggies or Zesty salsa, a cup of homemade vegetable broth, spice it up with some homemade garlic powder, cumin, turmeric, hot pepper powder, or fire cider pulp and the soup is ready to serve.
 Instead of pasta, winter squash works well too.

-Or I use a pound of pasta and a jar of Ikra and kidney beans and make it into a casserole.
+Or I use a pound of pasta, a jar of Ikra, and kidney beans, and make it into a casserole.

 Homemade Ajika Salsa recipe into a sauceHomemade Ajika Salsa made into a sauce